dannyYassine/vanille/pages/observe-everything.md

 ## Built-in observables

-`vanille` comes with an in-house `observable` function in order to listen at any given level in the object tree:
+`vanille` comes with an in-house `observable` function in order to listen to any level in the object tree:

 ```ts
 import { observable } from '@vanille/core';